johnny-tu/DDC-Learning-tasks/DTR-Task4-Delegate_Image_Signing.md

-# Task 3 - Delegate Image Signing
+# Task - DTR - Delegate Image Signing

 In this task you will complete the following steps:
 1.